syedadayemi/cyclistic-case-study/README.md

 I also filtered out ride_lengths taht were negative and didn't make sense.
 I wanted to disclude them so I left them as blank so I can filter them out as null in SQL.

-I officially pulled them out of Excel and into SQL and combined all the tables into one by union.
+I officially pulled them out of Excel and into SQL and combined all the tables into one.

 ## Analyze